view7677/java-interview-questions/pages/Spring.md

 <bean id="manager" class="com.dept.Manager" />
 ```

-byType: In this case, Spring container check the properties of beans
+3. **byType**: In this case, Spring container check the properties of beans
 referred with attribute byType.
 Then it matches the type of bean and
 wires.
 If it finds more than one such bean of that type, it throws a
 fatal exception.